Sixstud/RGB_Matrix_Aircraft_Overhead_Info/README.md

 chmod +x install.sh
 ./install.sh

-if the RGB Matrix oes not work due to missing binding - eg module RGB Matrix cannot be found then rund this
+if the RGB Matrix oes not work due to missing binding - eg module RGB Matrix cannot be found then run this

 cd ~/rpi-rgb-led-matrix/bindings/python
 sudo pip3 install . --break-system-packages